MicrosoftDocs/ai-builder/ai-builder-docs/security.md

 > [!div class="mx-imgBorder"]
 > ![Security roles screen](media/security-roles-screen.png "Security roles screen" )

-Scenarios such as object detection, text classification, and binary classification require read access to entities from Common Data Service.
+Scenarios such as object detection, text classification, and prediction require read access to entities from Common Data Service.
 Make sure environment makers have access to them in case they need to use those entities as object to detect, tagged text, and input data respectively.
 For object detection and form processing, environment makers must also have full organization privileges over the **Note** entity from **Core Records**.

 Some scenarios require at least system customizer privileges to publish AI models and allow consumption since these actions imply changes to the Common Data Service schema.
 Therefore, we recommend that administrators assign system customizer to users who need to create such AI models.

-When you create a binary classification AI model, a new field needs to be added to the input entity to store the binary classification results from the binary classification.
+When you create a prediction AI model, a new field needs to be added to the input entity to store the prediction results from the prediction.
 Therefore, you need at least system customizer rights to publish the model for the first time.

 For text classification AI models, an entity is created for every new model once the model runs for the first time.
 Therefore, only system customizers or administrators can run the model.
 After the model runs, administrators must modify the access rights to the newly created text classification entity in Common Data Service to allow users to use the results.